Rhodes piano: Early models: Xylette, Pre-Piano ("Bantam Piano") and Piano Bass

 Harold Rhodes started teaching piano when he was 19.
 He dropped out of the University of Southern California in 1929 to support his family through the Great Depression by full-time teaching.
 He designed a method that combined classical and jazz music, which became popular across the United States, and led to an hour-long nationally syndicated radio show.
-Rhodes continued to teach piano throughout his lifetime, and his piano method continues to be taught today.
-He continually refined and updated the design of the instrument up to 1984.
+Rhodes continued to teach piano throughout his lifetime, and his method continues to be taught today.
+He continually refined the Rhodes piano design up to 1984.

 By 1942, Rhodes was in the Army Air Corps, where he created a piano teaching method to provide therapy for soldiers recovering from combat in hospital.
 From scrapped airplanes, he eventually developed miniature pianos that could be played in bed.
 He was discharged from the Army Air Corps in September 1944.
 He named his (non-amplified) lap instrument the "Xylette", and a 1945 newspaper described its materials and their source: "The Xylette is being constructed by patients in the craft shops of the convalescent hospitals.
 The [aluminum] xylophone bars are made from discarded hydraulic systems, the plywood from hatchways, keys from the fuselage spruce, and hammers from the hardwood of the propellor."

 On March 18, 1945, Rhodes visited the Santa Ana Army Base Convalescent Hospital, in Santa Ana, California, bringing with him eight Xylettes, and having visited seven similar military hospitals across the U.S. When Rhodes had visited the Army's Fort Logan convalescent hospital, in Fort Logan, Colorado, a month earlier, he supervised construction of Xylettes and provided instruction, noting that "exercise afforded by a keyboard instrument is effective in the restoration of neuro-muscular coordination of fingers, hands and arms".
 A Popular Mechanics article in June 1945 pictured recovering veterans playing their Xylettes at the Army's Ft.
 Thomas convalescent hospital, in Fort Thomas, Kentucky.

 Rhodes, in California, next developed an electrically-amplified 38-key instrument, again without strings—instead, using carbon steel rods and advertised as "never needing to be tuned".
-It was labeled the "Pre-Piano", also being advertised as the "Bantam Piano" to broaden its appeal.
+It was labeled the "Pre-Piano", also being advertised as the "Bantam Piano" or the "Harold Rhodes Electric Piano" to broaden its appeal.
 Its public debut was in Los Angeles on May 21, 1948, at the Broadway department store.
-Rhodes was present as demonstrator, as was songwriter Jimmy McHugh; by that date, Rhodes had built 100 of the instruments in his factory space at 2370 E. Foothill Blvd. in Pasadena.
+Rhodes was present as demonstrator, as was the songwriter Jimmy McHugh; by that date, Rhodes had built 100 Rhodes pianos in his factory space at 2370 E. Foothill Blvd. in Pasadena.